ucd-cws/arcproject-wq-processing/new_sonde_notes.md

 5. Do we need to correct this data, and if we don't, will our other items work on non-corrected data?
 I think they let you select any variable, but worth confirming.

+6. Need to add "instrument" to wq gain profiles - used in wq_gain.main.
+Check that the "site" should also equal "profile_function_historic"